When the Brain Can’t “Try Harder,” Feedback Still Works

 They’re exhausted.

-In reality, it’s often a sign that the brain systems responsible for effort are already overloaded.
+In reality, it’s often a sign that the very brain systems responsible for effort are already overloaded.

-Most approaches to healing assume the brain has access to:
+Most approaches to healing and performance assume the brain has access to:

 But what if those are the very systems under strain?

-In that state, being asked to “do the work” can feel impossible.
+In that state, being asked to “do the work” can feel impossible — or expensive in a way no one else sees.

 Many effective tools rely on top‑down engagement: